About Phoenix

 Business & Licensing Records

-The City of Phoenix offers business-related services including licenses, permits, and economic development initiatives through its official website at https://www.phoenix.gov/.
+The City of Phoenix offers business related services including licenses, permits, and economic development initiatives through its official website at https://www.phoenix.gov/.
 Entrepreneurs and business owners can access the information they need to establish and grow their operations in this community.

 Economy & Demographics

 Phoenix's thriving economy is driven by a diverse range of industries, including technology, healthcare, and manufacturing.
 The city has earned recognition as one of the top cities for job growth in the United States, attracting new residents and businesses alike.
-Major employers in the area include Banner Health, Dignity Health, and Intel Corporation, contributing to the city's robust workforce and economic development.
+Major employers in the area include Banner Health, Dignity Health, and Intel Corporation, contributing to the city's workforce and economic development.

 Elections & Voter Records